AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### current_page

 The `currentPage` field specifies which page of results to return.
 If no value is specified, the first page is returned.
-To continue with the values mentioned in the `page_size` field, page number `5` contains items 81 - 97.

 The system returns an error if you specify a value that is greater than the number of available pages.